 In my opinion, replacing a plastic bumper with 1-2 minor scratches is not worth it.
 If the scratches bother you that much just restore the bumper.
 If the entire bumper is damaged though, replacing it is a good idea.

 If you want an upgrade in bumpers, then, of course, replacing it makes sense.
+Sometimes this can be the only option.

 Related Questions And Other FAQs